 Daisy Premium Grade zinc-plated BBs

-Umarex Precision BBs
+Umarex Precision steel BBs

 by Tom Gaylord, a.k.a.
 B.B.
 Pelletier